 But no one asked questions, like what is this MLX?
 How do we use it?
 How can we create a special collection of technical documents?
 In fact, two days later another list member sent out another email attachment with some other document that again would be of more use and re-use if it were archived anywhere.
 Even if not the MLX, stash it on a server and send just a link.

 The question is- if people deeply involved with information technology cannot grasp this shift in thinking of how to manage information, how will we expect technology skeptical faculty to do so?
 Administrators?

 Even more curious, an assistant to a high level manager in our IT area visited with me to discuss the design of the MLX as they had plans to “build a web based database for technical support documents and other materials.”
 Both the assistant and I scratched our heads trying to figure out why they would build what already exists?
 The wheel is no rounder for every time it is re-invented.

 Bottom line- think before you attach, think about the content and where it can reside for widest use and re-use, if appropriate.
 E-mail attachments are often very appropriate, but not nearly always necessary.
 We need a 21st century mindset for managing information.

-The post "The Mismanagement of Information (by Information Technology Specialists, No Less)" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2004/01/the-mismanagement/) on January 19, 2004.
+The post "The Mismanagement of Information (by Information Technology Specialists, No Less)" was originally rescued from the bottom of a stangant pond at CogDogBlog (http://cogdogblog.com/2004/01/the-mismanagement/) on January 19, 2004.